-The Eudialtyes sold at Moonrise Crystals are approximately 1 inch in length and weigh around 15 grams.
+The Eudialytes sold at Moonrise Crystals are approximately 1 inch in length and weigh around 15 grams.

-For perspective, radiologists who works in a hospital, can be safely exposed to 50,000 mrems on their hands very year.
+For perspective, radiologists who work in a hospital can be safely exposed to 50,000 mrems on their hands every year.
 A lethal dose of radioactivity is 500,000 mrems.

 Eudialyte Tumbled Stone

 Color: Pink, green and black.
 This is a 100% natural stone, so minor variations are part of their unique beauty.